-In some cases, a reporter may appeal a decision of the FCOIC to the Vice Provost for Research.
+In some cases, a reporter may appeal a decision of the FCOIC to the Vice President for Research and Innovation.
 If that occurs, the committee reviews the case and any appeal recommendation from the VPR, and issues a binding decision on the appeal.
 The Committee investigates any alleged non-compliance with a conflict management plan, and reports its findings in accordance with applicable policies and regulations.

 Members of the FCOIC also participate in the review and approval of proposed policy and procedures, and management plans proposed by the COI staff.

 Who is on the FCOIC?

 - Christopher Ober, Professor, Materials Science and Engineering (Chairperson)